liamca/GPT4oContentExtraction/docker/readme.md

 IMPORTANT:
 - This container can not process Office documents with Sensitivity levels that are not public / general as it will not be able to access the content.
+- You can optionally pass a parameter "chunk_type" to override the chunking that is done.
+Valid value are "page" and "markdown".
 - The is_html flag in the below parameters should be set to False unless the URL you will be providing is an HTML page:

 After you create the Azure Container App use the following example to test the container.